tessapower/tessapower.github.io/src/_posts/2020-05-04-introduction.md

 title: Hello, I'm Tessa
 layout: post
 ---
-I'm 27 years old.
-I'm from New Zealand, but I've lived in a few different countries and travelled around a bit.
+I'm a 27 year old from New Zealand.
+I've lived in a few different countries, seen a few things, and now I'm studying Computer Science at Massey University.
+After I finish, I'm going to work in the games industry as a developer.

 Things that I will passionately talk your ear off about about are:
 * Languages (human and computer);